david-95/JmeterPerformanceRun/README.md

 # JmeterPerformanceRun
 This project is help to batch executing performance tests from a config file , via jmeter

+## how to run it
+'''
+java -jar jmeterPerfRunner.jar config.xml
+'''

 ## config files
 you must specify a xml config file , config contents as below:
 ```